 Anyone with a German background would have a natural penchant for white wine grapes, which is why they cultivate a few rows of Albariño, grafted over with plant material obtained with the help of Bokisch Vineyards that originated in Spain's Rías Baixas region (the grape's original home).

-The shallow, root restrictive, rocky clay hillsides of Clements Hills produces a style of Albariño as unique as this Lodi sub-appellation's Merlot; mostly because the variety responds by putting out less canopy and tinier, smaller berried clusters than in, say, the rich sandy loams of Mokelumne River surrounding the City of Lodi.
+The shallow, root-restrictive, rocky clay hillsides of Clements Hills produce a style of Albariño as unique as this Lodi sub-appellations Merlot; mostly because the variety responds by putting out less canopy and tinier, smaller berried clusters than in, say, the rich sandy loams of Mokelumne River surrounding the City of Lodi.

 While most of the ranch's grapes are still sold to wineries or grape suppliers, according to Mr. Simoneau, "Someday we hope to become a 100% estate by bottling all our grapes under Galloping Hills label."

 Ms. Simoneau adds, "Admittedly we haven't done much marketing yet.
 We've been in a few restaurants, like Zin Bistro and Thai Spices, and our website still is not yet complete — mostly because we prefer to do things ourselves, which means you end up going at your own pace.
 But I think that as soon as we get through this pandemic crisis, we'll be able to open up our doors to visitors."